Hello! It’s konkaz (@konkazuk) here.

 I explained in the last blog post《Eigo-jiru vol.8》that the “self-talk” practice was basically a “live coverage of your thought/acton”.

-and I believe that the “tense” could be a sort of an obstacle that makes you stumble while you try to construct the sentence in your head, especially during the early stage of the practice.
+And I believe that the “tense” could be a sort of obstacle that makes you stumble while you try to construct a sentence in your head during the “self-talk”.

-If you look at the Japanese title of each tense-related subject, such as…
+If you look at each title of tense-related subjects in Japanese, such as…

 「Kansetsu waho / jisei no iicchi」(=indirect speech / backshift of tenses),

-To be honest with you, adding such a knowledge to your brain without going through the process of “outputting”, it will be nothing but a dreadful experience unless you are a pure pervert…
+To be honest with you, adding such a knowledge to your brain without going through the process of “outputting” will be nothing but a dreadful experience unless you are a pure pervert…

-Anyway, the top priority of the “soliloquy in English” is to build pipes between your brain and your mouth,therefore, for the time being, we are going to leave those tough ones aside, and are going to focus on the following well-known three tenses…
+Anyway, the top priority of this “self-talk” practice is to build a “pipe” between your brain and your mouth,therefore, for the time being, we are going to leave those tough ones aside, and are going to focus on the following popularly-used three tenses…

-And we are going to have a look at the “Future tense” this time!
+And as I mentioned earlier, we are going to have a look at the “Future tense” this time!